 But this is hilltribe territory.
 There are commercial interests and the people do sell their produce to the towns and cities, but productivity goes in tandem more with needs than with targets and ambition.
 The only plants that really dominated the scene were the wild sunflowers.
 Evidence of cultivation and exploitation is muted.
 A few stream crossings later, we came to a beautiful waterfall.
 It was not particularly impressive in terms of size, but it was beautiful, a gushing, sparkling gem in the middle of the luxuriant jungle.

 The trek began to get serious.
-There were no slopes as steep as stairs, but days was starting to get warm and fatigue did set in.
-We came to a Palaung village, one of the biggest in the area and visited a school here.
+There were no slopes as steep as stairs, but it was starting to get warm and fatigue did set in.
+Presently, we came to a Palaung village, one of the biggest in the area and visited a school here.
 The children, in their white and green uniforms, were delighted to see us.
 It was their recess time.
 They gathered around us out of pure fascination and curiosity.
 In spite of the language barrier, we shared a joyous moment exchanging smiles and laughter.

 Recess was soon over.
 The children returned to their very spacious classroom, zealously reciting the multiplication tables.
 I knew that because I had learned the numbers in Burmese.
 There was a rather unfamiliar kind of energy within this school compound.
 The facilities are rudimentary in comparison to ours.
 The students here may not score very well in PISA tests, but the pure joy of learning was so palpable.

 Leaving the school, we came to our lunch stop.
 Happily, it was not Burmese cuisine that we were served.
 It was something far simpler and tastier.
 The rice wasn’t premium, but fresh vegetables and eggs with simple, unpretentious condiments never tasted so good.
 After lunch, I went outside to play with the kids.
 None of the them had any mobile phone or electronic games.
 Because of that, they were so happy to have someone to play with.